KUB's Time of Use Rate: What Knoxville EV Owners Need to Know

 - Confirm you are a KUB residential customer (check your electricity bill)

-For the full step-by-step breakdown including what documents you need and common mistakes to avoid: KUB Rebate Complete Guide →
+For the full breakdown of how the rate works and what to watch for: KUB TOU Rate Complete Guide →

 Is My Neighborhood Served by KUB?